Shashank-drz/Network-Security-Monitor/readme.md

    This will:
    - Build the C++ correlation engine
    - Start Suricata, Loki, Promtail, and Grafana
+   - Clear log files (eve.json and findings.json) on startup for a fresh analysis
    - Begin processing PCAPs automatically

 4. **Access Grafana:**